A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Introduction

 \subsection{Main results}

-The contribution of this work is a computationally efficient algorithm with a regret guarantee that closes the gap to the existing lower bound.
+The goal of this work is to develop a GP-based Bayesian optimization algorithm with a regret guarantee that closes the gap to the lower bound.
+Furthermore, we tackle the second source of the complexity to ensure both learning efficiency and computational efficiency. \\

+Referred to as GP-ThreDS (Thresholded Domain Shrinking), the proposed algorithm is rooted in the methodology of domain shrinking: it continuously prunes sub-performing regions of the domain $\cX$ and zooms into increasingly smaller high-performing regions of $\cX$ as time goes.
+The purpose of the domain shrinking is twofold.
+First, it ensures high learning efficiency by focusing queries on regions of $\mathcal{X}$ with function values approaching $f(x^*)$.
+Second, it achieves computational efficiency by avoiding a global maximization of the proxy function over the entire domain $\cX$. \\

-\paragraph{Computational complexity:} The proposed algorithm reduces the computational complexity by a factor of $O(T^{2d-1})$ as compared with the GP-UCB family of algorithms.
-Referred to as GP-ThreDS (Thresholded Domain Shrinking), the proposed algorithm avoids the global maximization of proxy functions through a tree-based \emph{localized} search strategy rooted in the methodology of domain shrinking.
-Specifically, a sequence of localized searches are carried out on an infinite-depth binary tree that forms successively refined partitions of the domain $\cX$.
-Starting from the root of the tree that represents the entire domain, the search progresses down the tree by adaptively pruning nodes that do not contain the maximizer with high probability, consequently zooming into increasingly small regions of $\cX$ as the search deepens. \\
+Our specific approach to domain shrinking is built upon a sequence of localized searches on a growing binary tree that forms successively refined partitions of $\cX$.
+Starting from the root of the tree that represents the entire domain, the search progresses down the tree by adaptively pruning nodes that do not contain the maximizer with high probability, consequently zooming into increasingly smaller high-performing regions of $\cX$ as the search deepens.
 Another progressive thread in this sequence of localized searches is the criterion for pruning the tree.
 Each localized search aims to identify nodes at a certain depth of the tree that contain points with function values exceeding a given threshold.
 The threshold is updated iteratively to approach the maximum function value $f(x^*)$.
 More succinctly, the proposed algorithm is a sequence of localized searches in the domain of the function guided by an iterative search in the range of the function. \\

-Domain shrinking via localized search is the primary contributing factor towards the significantly improved performance, in terms of both computational complexity and regret guarantee.
-In particular, the pruning of the tree, and consequently the rate of domain shrinking, is tuned to ensure that the evaluation of the function proxies are carried out on a discretization of \emph{constant} size at all time as opposed to a growing size of $O(t^{2d})$ in GP-UCB and its variants.
-Another factor contributing to the reduced complexity is the relaxed search criterion that aims to determine only the existence of threshold-exceeding points, in contrast to finding a global maximizer as in the case of GP-UCB family of algorithms.
-Empirical studies show upto a 100-fold improvement in running time (see Sec.~\ref{sec:simulations}).